Topology mediated organization of E.coli chromosome in fast growth conditions

-But even as the RFs move towards the {\em dif-ter} loci and cross the $218$-th monomer, we introduce CLs between the newly introduced $218$-th monomer and the $136$-th monomers to form Loops-3 (and correspondingly Loop-4) for both the D-chromosomes.
-Two double helix DNA chains are formed from the leading and lagging strands {\em in-vivo}.
-However, such details are beyond the scope of our coarse grained model.
-We re-christen the monomers of the parent DNA as monomers of one of the newly replicated DNAs instead of introducing new monomers, after the RF has passed the corresponding loci of the parent.
-The monomers being added at the RFs form the other newly replicated DNA-polymer.
-Thus, in our model the two D-chromosomes keep elongating at the cost of the length of the M-chromosomes, as seen {\em in-vivo}.
-Refer SI-3 for schematic diagram to better understand how we implement the cross-linking in our simulations.
+But even as the RF-(s) move from monomer $200$ (and $300$) towards the {\em dif-ter} loci and cross the $218$-th monomer (and $282$-th monomer in the other arm), we introduce CLs between the newly introduced $218$-th monomer and the previously replicated $136$-th monomer to form a new Loop-3.
+Correspondingly, we introduce CLs between newly replicated $282$-nd and previously replicated $364$-th monomers to create a new Loop-4 for the D2-chromosomes.
+Refer to SI-11 for the schematic diagram to better understand how we implement the cross-linking in our simulations.